-> You have two options when it comes to real estate investing.
-You can acquire real estate as a long-term investment with the intention of renting it out, or as a short-term investment with the intention of fixing it up and selling it for a higher profit.
+You have two options when it comes to real estate investing.
+You can acquire real estate as a long-term investment to rent it out, or as a short-term investment to fix it up and sell it for a higher profit.

-> A short-term real estate investment will often yield a faster and larger return, but it will also come with a higher level of risk.
+A short-term real estate investment will often yield a faster and larger return, but it will also come with a higher level of risk.
 Consider the following factors when deciding whether to invest for the long or short term.
 For properties in locations with constant or minor predicted improvements in value, a short-term real estate investment plan is ideal.
 Furthermore, if you know professionals who are willing to work on and improve your real estate for a reasonable price if you can devote significant time to the development of the real estate, and if you can afford to pay significant capital gains at tax time, short-term real estate investing may be right for you.

 If you can expect a decent long-term appreciation from your real estate if working with renters doesn’t bother you if you can’t afford a large-scale refurbishment of your real estate, and if a tax break would be beneficial, then investing in real estate for the long term is probably the better option.